This section contains the answers to many of the questions that we are asked. Please also see our Links to extended

 You mailed some houses in Colinton asking for funding.
-Is that it?
-No - the limited local mailing was a focussed approach based on our local demographics, but the main "launch" of both project and local donating will be three-fold.
-The Colinton Amenity Association, with whom we have been working closely, kindly gave us a huge support in the Spring edition of the Colinton Magazine.
-The front and back covers featured pictures of the tunnel with an emphatic request for support on the back cover.
-At the centre of the magazine was a four-page series of articles, providing a project update, an artist profile and releasing the design concept.
-Every copy of the magazine also had a loose insert, with a "please donate" request on one side and a gift aid form on the other.
-There will be an update - with pictures of the mural in progress - in the forthcoming edition as well as in the Parish Church's "Colinton News" also gave us great coverage, as did the Dell Directory; and we've featured in the Evening News, The Times and the Currie & Balerno News.
+Was that it?
+No - the initial limited local mailing was a focussed approach based on our local demographics, but the main quest for funding is much more than that.
+The Colinton Amenity Association, with whom we have been working closely, kindly gave us huge support in recent editions of their Colinton Magazine.
+Every copy of the Spring edition also had a loose insert, with a "please donate" request on one side and a gift aid form on the other.
+The update article on the Summer edition showed pictures of the mural in progress wth a further request for support.
+The Parish Church's "Colinton News" also gave us great coverage, as did the Dell Directory; and we've featured in the Evening News, The Times and the Currie & Balerno News.
 Leaflets, describing the project and seeking funding, are available in the tunnel and other locations.
 Please help us.
-See our "Giving" page or use this link to Virgin Money Giving.
+See our "Giving" page or use the link to Virgin Money Giving.
 We're also constantly researching and making applications for grants and other corporate funding.
 If you know of a grant-making body please let us know or suggest us to them.